Sea off Majorca: brief cooling, lingering questions

 The calm before the next rise

 On a windless morning along the Passeig Marítim you can hear the clattering of ferries, a fisherman’s binoculars against a boat hull and occasionally the beeps of weather stations.
-According to the latest measurements from the coastal monitoring service, the sea surface temperature off the Balearics currently stands at just under 26.4 °C. After hot July days with averages around 28 °C, this is a welcome, if only relative, relief.
+According to the latest measurements from the Copernicus Marine Service sea surface temperature data, the sea surface temperature off the Balearics currently stands at just under 26.4 °C. After hot July days with averages around 28 °C, this is a welcome, if only relative, relief — Sea temperatures off Mallorca drop temporarily — temporary reprieve or false alarm?.

 Will the cooling last?